-- 1. Describe what you feel are the leading differentiators of your organization to other Orthopedic Suppliers? - 2.
-Please include detailed information on consignment opportunity. - 3.
-Please include detailed information on logistics and availability of trunk stock. - 4.
-Please include availability of product in today's supply chain environment - 5.
+1. Describe what you feel are the leading differentiators of your organization to other Organizations who provide similar products?

+- 2. Please include detailed information on consignment opportunity. - 3.
+Please include detailed information on logistics, lead time and availability of trunk stock - 4.
+Please include availability of product and min-buy conditions that may apply and how you are navigating current supply chain challenges - 5.
 Describe the warranty for products.